fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

      while Natalie might be seen at every single party in one night, Diane might not leave her room the whole weekend.

-     On the other hand, she is far more athletic than her ocasionally clutzy sister.
+     On the other hand, she is far more athletic than her occasionally clutzy sister.
 She was recruited for the school's basketball team, and figures to be their star.
 She turned down a full scholarship offer from a Division I school in order to come here and be with her sister---who, despite their